-If the Resident submits false information on the application for eligibility, annual/interim certifications, declaration of facts, or fails to report changes in family income/composition, or other factors, the Resident is in breach of his/her Lease Agreement.
-The Resident is required to reimburse the LACDA if they were charged less than the amount required by HUD's rent formulas, which is the difference between the rent he/she should have paid and the rent he/she was charged.
-The underpaid rent will be retroactive as far back as the existence of the complete file documentation (form HUD-50058 and supporting documentation) to support such retroactive rent determination.
-The LACDA, in its sole discretion, may terminate the Lease for a material breach.
+If the Resident submits false information on any application, Personal Declaration, certification documents or request for interim adjustment or does not report interim changes in family income or other factors as required by his/her Lease Agreement, and as a result, is charged a rent less than the amount required by HUD's rent formulas, the Resident agrees to reimburse the LACDA for the difference between the rent he/she should have paid and the rent he/she was charged.
+The LACDA, in its sole discretion, may terminate the Lease for a material breach and/or may make the rent increase retroactive to the date it would have been effective.
+If the LACDA determines that a Resident is liable for the payment of Retroactive Rent, the resulting retroactive rent amount, shall be paid immediately by the Resident.